-For neighborhood councils using an election format that utilizes one or more polling sites, the Election Procedures must:
+For Neighborhood councils using an election format that utilizes one or more polling sites, the Election Procedures must:

 - 1. Require that the selection process for the polling site(s) will include the following considerations: - (a) The site(s) selected must be of sufficient size to accommodate the voter sign-in process, actual voting, and any allowable candidate/campaign activities. - (b) The site(s) selected should have sufficient parking. - (c) The site(s) selected should be convenient for those utilizing public transportation. - (d) The site(s) selected must be accessible for the disabled or procedures must be in place to accommodate disabled voters (see below). - 2.
 Require that procedures be established to accommodate disabled voters if the polling site is not accessible (e.g. having ballot delivered to the voter outside of the polling site by an authorized polling place worker). - 3.
-Require that the certified or post certification amended bylaws and approved Election Procedures be posted at the polling site for must be available for stakeholder review. at all elections. - 4.
+Require that the certified or post certification amended bylaws and approved Election Procedures be posted at the polling site for stakeholder review. - 4.
+Require that a list of any qualified/certified write-in candidates be posted conspicuously in the polling site(s). - 5.
 Specify what campaigning type activities, if any, will be allowed at the polling site and the location and duration of such activities.
-Examples include: candidate speeches, nomination sessions, posting of candidate statements, etc. - 5.
+Examples include: candidate speeches, nomination sessions, posting of candidate statements, etc. - 6.
 Specify the minimum distance from the polling site that electioneering activities are allowed.
-[Minimum of 100 feet unless walls or other barriers make a shorter distance workable??] - 6.
-Require the posting of signage that marks the boundary where electioneering activities are prohibited. - 7.
-Require that the polling site(s) remain open for a minimum of 5?? hours. - 8.
-Require that the Third Party Election Administrator announce in a loud voice in front of the polling site(s) at the appointed time that the polls are open. - 9.
-Require that the Third Party Election Administrator announce in a loud voice in front of the polling site(s) 10 minutes before the close of polls that the polls will close in 10 minutes. - 10.
-Require that any persons in line outside of the poll at the time of the closing of the polls will be allowed to vote. - 11.
-Require that observers will be allowed inside the polling site throughout the election, provided that the observers do not, in any way, attempt to interfere with or influence the activities of the polling place workers or the voters. - 12.
-Require that only the Third Party Election Administrator or his or her assistants be allowed to issue, receive or process ballots from the voter.
+[Minimum of 100 feet unless walls or other barriers make a shorter distance workable??] - 7.
+Require the posting of signage that marks the boundary where electioneering activities are prohibited. - 8.
+Require that the polling site(s) remain open for a minimum of 5?? hours.

-- 13. Require that interpreters be available to assist voters who require assistance in a language other than English if xx?% of the Neighborhood Council stakeholders primarily speak a particular language. - 14.
+- 9. Require that the Third Party Election Administrator announce in a loud voice in front of the polling site(s) at the appointed time that the polls are open. - 10.
+Require that the Third Party Election Administrator announce in a loud voice in front of the polling site(s) 10 minutes before the close of polls that the polls will close in 10 minutes. - 11.
+Require that any persons in line outside of the poll at the time of the closing of the polls will be allowed to vote. - 12.
+Require that observers will be allowed inside the polling site throughout the election, provided that the observers do not, in any way, attempt to interfere with or influence the activities of the polling place workers or the voters. - 13.
+Require that only the Third Party Election Administrator or his or her assistants be allowed to issue, receive or process ballots from the voter. - 14.
+Require that interpreters be available to assist voters who require assistance in a language other than English if [xx% or a recognized segment?] of the Neighborhood Council stakeholders are monolingual non-English speakers. primarily speak a particular language. - 15.
 Allow a voter to designate another person to assist them in the voting process.
 The person providing the assistance cannot be a candidate in the election.